-To edit address parameters:
+Editing address parameters:

-• Call the dialog box.
+► Call the dialog box.

-- Place the cursor in the input field.
+- ▶ Place the cursor in the input field.

 - Enter or edit values

-- Use the additional input options provided by the soft keys.
+- As an alternative, use the additional input options provided by the soft keys:

-- Simplified geometry programming
+- ?
+Simplified geometry programming

 - Switch from incremental to absolute

 - Activate variable input

 - Load the contour reference